ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_bock24acp.rst

 Overview
 --------

-The recipes recipe_bock24acp_*.yml reproduce figures from the publication Bock and Lauer, 2024.
+The recipes recipe_bock24acp_*.yml reproduce figures (Fig. 3, 4, 6 and 7) from the publication Bock and Lauer, 2024.

 Available recipes and diagnostics